- …

 Each initiative addresses a distinct layer of systems change while remaining intentionally connected.

-How Our Work Is Different
+How Our Initiatives Work

 ARC | Artistic Resilience Collective